splunk/public-o11y-docs/infrastructure/monitor/gcp-infra-metadata.rst

 Service-level metadata
 =============================================================================

-Here's the metadata that is synced at a service level for the services listed below.
+See the metadata synced at a service level:

 .. _compute-engine-properties: